An NSAID in use since 1972, veterinarians also use piroxicam for dogs with bladder cancer for its anti-cancer effects.

 Piroxicam can be given once a day to every other day as long as your veterinarian prescribes, and no side effects are evident (see below).2

 If you miss a dose, contact your veterinarian and be sure it is appropriate to administer the missed dose or wait and return to the normal dosing schedule.

 Storage and Handling

-Seizure (and other, neurological signs), liver disease, renal (kidney) damage, hyperkalemia, heart failure and peripheral edema have been reported in people and are possible side effects in dogs.2
+Seizures (and other neurological signs), liver disease, renal (kidney) damage, hyperkalemia, heart failure, and peripheral edema have been reported in people and are possible side effects in dogs.2

 - de Miranda AS, Bispo Júnior W, da Silva YK, Alexandre-Moreira MS, Castro Rde P, Sabino JR, Lião LM, Lima LM, Barreiro EJ.
 Design, synthesis, antinociceptive and anti-inflammatory activities of novel piroxicam analogues.
 Molecules.
 2012 Nov 28;17(12):14126-45. doi: 10.3390/molecules171214126.
 PMID: 23192189; PMCID: PMC6268254.